landeros91/Kickstarter-analysis/README.md

   2. Percentage Failed was more prominent in overall success.

 - What are some limitations of this dataset?

   It would have been more impactful to have data to have how many attended and consumer feedback.

 - What are some other possible tables and/or graphs that we could create?

-WE could created stacked cluster columns to see how performance is matched.
+  We could created stacked cluster columns to see how performance is matched.